microsoft/react-native-windows-samples/website/versioned_docs/version-0.61/native-modules.md

 }
 ```

-After that we add the .h and.cpp files:
+After that we add the .h and .cpp files:

-_ReactPackageProvider.h_
+`ReactPackageProvider.h`

 ```cpp
 #pragma once